 - Approximately add about 5 minutes more on to your routine a week or until you find the perfect level.

-For any exercise, it’s important to wear the correct sports shoes; even for this type of exercise.
+For any exercise, it is important to wear the correct sports shoes.
 An aerobic shoe or cross-trainer would be perfect.
-It’s also important to drink water before and after exercise so that you don’t begin to feel dizzy or flushed.
+It’s important to drink water before and after exercise, so that you don’t begin to feel dizzy or flushed.

-Always monitor your lower back and knees.
-It may not feel as though this kind of exercise is strenuous in comparison to other exercises, but a lot can go wrong if you fail to monitor your progress properly.
+It is important to monitor your lower back and knees.
+It may not feel as though this kind of exercise is strenuous in comparison to other exercises, but a lot can go wrong if we fail to monitor our progress properly.

 Stair climbing can be alternated with other exercises, such as walking, or cycling, to avoid over injury, but as with all exercise; it is advisable to stretch and cool down after exercising.